Hot Wheels (video game): Gameplay

 Hot Wheels begins with the player choosing a vehicle.
 The player can choose from one of several Hot Wheels vehicles, or can choose to create a custom vehicle instead.
 Custom vehicles are created by the player in a factory, where the player chooses the design of the vehicle's front, middle, and rear sections.

-Once a vehicle has been selected, the player can drive around a side-scrolling city filled with various minigames and activities, including a demolition derby, where the player goes up against three computer-controlled opponents; an expressway, where the player can watch the chosen vehicle drive itself; Bob's Gas, where the player controls a mechanic and must refuel the vehicle and check its tires; a car wash, where the vehicle can be cleaned after becoming dirty from driving; a parking lot, where the player can park the vehicle; and Super Tuner, where the player can have the vehicle's engine checked.
+Once a vehicle has been selected, the player can drive around a side-scrolling city filled with various minigames and activities.
+Such activities include a demolition derby, where the player goes up against three computer-controlled opponents; an expressway, where the player can watch the chosen vehicle drive itself; Bob's Gas, where the player controls a mechanic and must refuel the vehicle and check its tires; a car wash, where the vehicle can be cleaned after becoming dirty from driving; a parking lot, where the player can park the vehicle; and Super Tuner, where the player can have the vehicle's engine checked.
 Another minigame allows the player to take control of a firetruck, with the objective being to extinguish a fire.